ahhotcaro/QR_comptaBDD/README.md

 This is a protocol to sort a data financial excel.
 It is done with Python, in Anaconda, using the Pandas library.

 ## Set up the environment
 1. You have to install Anaconda environment.
 You can keep the default choices.
+It can take some time to install.
+Open Anaconda navigator.
-2. Then, you have to install Jupyter Lab.
+2. Then, you have to launch jupyter notebook.
+Open QR_BDD_compta.
 3. When it's done, just go to my instruction file and run one by one each block of code.

 ### Anaconda installation